 Even if forward means not only changing jobs but being able to quit and stay home with your children!
 Work is the best avenue I know of for saving money so you can do that.

-So as the New Year gets under way, and you feel like you’re headed into the same old rut at work, take heart!
+So if you feel like you’re stuck in a rut at work, take heart!
 Your approach to what you’re doing now has everything to do with moving on to something better.